 You may also want to dry-finish your parts.
 There is a unique compound for that – the polishing paste.

-It is used to dry polish your parts in a tumbler.
+It is used to dry polish your parts in an industrial parts tumbler.

 6. Can I get custom features on my tumble deburring machine for a more efficient finish for my metal parts?

 Yes, you can get additional optional features to help you deburr your parts efficiently and effectively.

 These additional settings help you make your work easier.
 For example, you can have your machine fitted with a chemical pump.

 This pump helps you to inject compounds and other liquid deburring agents during the deburring process.

 You can also have your vibratory tumbling media fitted with an acoustic sound cover.

 The acoustic sound cover will primarily help you reduce noise.

 It will also help you keep liquids in the polishing tumbler during the deburring process.

 You can also have different separation of media and parts platforms.
 You can decide to use either: